Gothic-Modding-Community/gmc/docs/zengin/worlds/index.md

 Spacer is used to create these `.ZEN` files.
 There are also [other world editors](../tools/index.md).
 The way of doing things can vary between these editors, so the specifics will be discussed in articles for those tools.

-The world meshes used in ZEN files have triangle count limits (it is also advisable to keep triangle count under 50k for performance reasons).
-To get around this limitation and to separate work on various areas, it is possible to join multiple ZEN files together.

 ## World contents

 The content of worlds in Gothic can be roughly separated in the following way: